jasonwhite/button/docs/_docs/index.md

 Allowing an implicit dependency to change the build order while the build is running could lead to incorrect builds.
-More often, however, it is a mistake in the build description.
-Therefore, this scenario is strictly forbidden.
+More often, however, it is a mistake in the build description and, thus, this scenario is strictly forbidden.

 [button-deps]: https://github.com/jasonwhite/button-deps